Applib-HarmonyOS/OHOS-vertical-stepper-view/README.md

 implementation project(path: ':vertical_stepper_view')
 ```

-2. For using UniversalPickerDialog module in separate application using har file, add the har file in the entry/libs
+2. For using HMOS-vertical-stepper-view module in separate application using har file, add the har file in the entry/libs
 folder and add the dependencies in entry/build.gradle file.
 ```groovy
 implementation fileTree(dir: 'libs', include: ['*.har'])